-It was more a journal of thoughts that came out as letters to friends he kept, poems and poetry, and stories about people he met.
+It was a journal of thoughts that came out as letters to friends he kept, poems and poetry, and stories about people he met.
 Some were written at painful times, others recorded gratitude and times of joy.
 The writing was random yet thoughtful.
-Although Dad shared some of these recorded thoughts with people, he shared guardedly.
+Although Dad shared some of these recorded thoughts with people, he shared them guardedly.

 More Remembering – The Writings of HANCOCK

 It also provided an opportunity to revisit unanswered questions, without regret and loss choking the process.
-To dig a bit deeper than prepared or able to do when the loss of his presence was too fresh.
+To dig a bit deeper than I was prepared or able to do when the loss of his presence was too fresh.

 In addition to scanning the slides, I also decided to self-publish The Writings Of HANCOCK into a more respectable format for wider distribution.
-The primary audience remained family and friends but the “fifteen year later” version.
-The content essentially done, with a bit of editing of the contextual commentary, I simply formatted it into the template provided and uploaded.
+The primary audience remained family and friends but the “fifteen years later” version.
+The content was essentially done, with a bit of editing of the contextual commentary, I simply formatted it into the template provided and uploaded.

 More to Come

-I now have two companion books in the works.
-One is a biography, requiring a bit more research and content.
-The Writings of HANCOCKother will be a similar format to The Writings Of HANCOCK centering on the diary Dad kept when he drove a truck from Kansas to Costa Rica to gift to the Mission.
+other will be a similar format to The Writings Of HANCOCK centering on the diary Dad kept when he drove a truck from Kansas to Costa Rica to gift to the Mission.

 In the meantime, The Writings of HANCOCK is available on Amazon.
 Purchase it here.